My instruments are designed and built where long sustain, volume, and full rounded tonal response are desired.

 A more melodic and controlled style of playing, lending themselves well to finger style, jazz, and strumming styles.

-The shape of the instrument itself also informs the tonal range palette of the instrument.
+The shape and size of each instrument itself also informs the tonal range palette of that instrument model.

 Each models neck joins the body at a different fret location, for the purpose of playability for the players needs, and maintaining the ideal bridge location on that instrument for ideal tonal output and volume.